atlantishealthcare/aws-serverless-retry/README.md

     //statusCode: integer value
     //payload: JSON object only
     //snsConfig: JSON object only
+    //subject: Optional parameter to be used as the "Subject" line when the message is delivered to email endpoints.
+    // Subjects must be ASCII text that begins with a letter, number, or punctuation mark; must not include line breaks
-    let snsConfig = {
+    // or control characters; and must be less than 100 characters long let snsConfig = {
                     retryStatusCodes: [500], //optional
                     failureStatusCodes: [400], //optional